testalorenzo/DoubleFragility/README.md

 This repository contains the replication material for the paper:

-Testa, L., Chiaromonte, F., Roeder, K., "Rescuing double robustness: safe estimation under complete misspecification" (2025+), forthcoming on arXiv.
+Testa, L., Chiaromonte, F., Roeder, K., "Rescuing double robustness: safe estimation under complete misspecification" (2025+), available on [arXiv](https://arxiv.org/abs/2509.22446).

 The Python scripts in this repository implement the simulation study and the real-data analysis described in the paper.
 The files are organized as follows: